-1. How to Make Animated Travel Map Videos with Filmora X?
-[Step-by-Step]
+Method 1 Make Animated Travel Map Videos with Location Video Maker

-The entire process of creating an animated travel map video in Wondershare Filmora X is categorized into two parts, wherein the first part you will collect all the ingredients that are needed to get started, and in the second part you will actually make an animated map using the tools and features present in Filmora X.
+The entire process of creating an animated travel map video in Wondershare's Filmora is categorized into two parts, wherein the first part you will collect all the ingredients that are needed to get started, and in the second part you will actually make an animated map using the tools and features present in Filmora.

 Following are the ingredients and the methods to collect them for animated travel map preparation:

 The first thing that you would need to prepare an animated map is an image of a realistic map.
 Thanks to Google and Microsoft, these things are now pretty easy to arrange.
 The process is given below:

 Launch your preferred web browser

 Type google.com in the address bar or the search box and hit Enter